5 Ways to Use Collagen Peptides

 Food-wise, collagen can be found in foods like bone broth and organ meat.
 Collagen is part of the reason why bone broth is such a popular health food.

-Collagen is also sold as a protein supplement either simply as collagen or as collagen peptides.
+Collagen is also sold as a protein supplement either simply as collagen, collagen peptides, or hydrolyzed collagen.

 Interestingly, collagen is not a complete protein source.
 This means that collagen doesn’t have all of the essential amino acids in it.
 However, this doesn’t even begin to negate its beneficial impacts.